CBD Versus THC - what is the difference?

 The Entourage Effect

 CBD and THC have been described as "sister molecules" and one of the most interesting aspects of cannabinoid science is the "entourage effect," which says that cannabinoids are more effective together than they are alone in isolated preparations.
 This is part of the reason why when you're looking for cannabis products experts recommend full-spectrum products (which include some of the other cannabinoids and terpenes of the plant) whilst steering clear of isolates which only contain the single compound and are generally less effective and more difficult to dose.

 CBD and THC get a lot of the fame but there are actually a bunch of cannabinoids worth learning about.
 Cannabinol (CBN), which was actually the first cannabinoid to be discovered, is often used specifically for sleep.
 In addition, two compounds called tetrahydrocannabinolic acid (THCA) cannabidiolic acid (CBDA)—known as the "parent" molecules of CBD and THC, seem to have their own set of healing properties and are both non-psychoactive.
 Other cannabinoids include cannabigerol (CBG), cannabichromene (CBC), and tetrahydrocannabivarin (THCV).
 Unfortunately, many of these cannabinoids have barely been studied which is why we are unable to refer to their benefits medicinally.

-Thank you for reading our blog and if you are interested in trying any of your products please use the code CB10 for a 10% discount on your first order at checkout.
+Thank you for reading our blog and if you are interested in trying any of our products please use the code CB20 for a 20% discount on your first order at checkout.